yojoots/libbitcoin-system-wiki/Style-Guide.md

 Use assertions **only** to facilitate debugging, **not** for error handling.

 Guard all parameters of published API calls against bad data.
-Assersions are insufficient guards for API parameters.
+Assertions are insufficient guards for API parameters.

 Avoid direct use of numeric literals other than zero in a zero-based index.
 Use `sizeof()` if you are referring to a type size.
 Use `constexpr` or `const` for magic numbers.